mravanelli/pytorch-kaldi/README.md

 |Li-GRU| **23.8**  |

 ## Training an autoencoder
 The current version of the repository is mainly designed for speech recognition experiments.
-We are actively working an a new version, which is much more flexible and can manage input/output different from Kaldi features/labels.
+We are actively working a new version, which is much more flexible and can manage input/output different from Kaldi features/labels.
 Even with the current version, however, it is possible to implement other systems, such as an autoencoder.

 An autoencoder is a neural network whose inputs and outputs are the same.
 The middle layer normally contains a bottleneck that forces our representations to compress the information of the input.
 In this tutorial, we provide a toy example based on the TIMIT dataset.
 For instance, see the following configuration file:
 ```
 cfg/TIMIT_baselines/TIMIT_MLP_fbank_autoencoder.cfg
 ```
-Our input are the standard 40-dimensional fbank coefficients that are gathered using a context windows of 11 frames (i.e., the total dimensionality of our input is 440).
+Our inputs are the standard 40-dimensional fbank coefficients that are gathered using a context windows of 11 frames (i.e., the total dimensionality of our input is 440).
 A feed-forward neural network (called MLP_encoder) encodes our features into a 100-dimensional representation.
 The decoder (called MLP_decoder) is fed by the learned representations and tries to reconstruct the output.
 The system is trained with **Mean Squared Error (MSE)** metric.
 Note that in the [Model] section we added this line “err_final=cost_err(dec_out,lab_cd)” at the end.
 The current version of the model, in fact, by default needs that at least one label is specified (we will remove this limit in the next version).

 You can train the system running the following command: